-Residence Hall Exemption form (available on-line).
-When a student signs the Residence Hall Exemption form, he or she is certifying that the conditions of an approved exemption as described in (a) through (j) above exist.
+Exemptions are initiated by completing the Housing Exemption form (available online).
+When a student submits the Housing Exemption form, he or she is certifying that the conditions of an approved exemption as described in (a) through (j) above exist.
 Any exceptions to the above policy must be supported by full written documentation of the individual circumstance(s) and are subject to the approval of the director of Residence Life.